bharatpatel1978/DS644-Section854-MapReduceProject/README.md

 # DS644-Section854-MapReduceProject
 final project for course ds644 - Introduction to big data

-Prerequisites:
+## Prerequisites:
 sudo apt-get install ssh
 sudo apt-get install pdsh
 sudo apt-get install openjdk-8-jdk

-Other helpful tools that you may want to install: sudo apt-get net-tools sudo apt-get smartmontools sudo apt-get sysstat
+Other helpful tools that you may want to install: sudo apt-get install net-tools sudo apt-get install smartmontools sudo apt-get install sysstat

+## Additional -
+hadoopuser is the user that I created and used for hadoop.
+This user is created for every node as part of my implementation.
+To unzip tar files use the command - ``` tar -xvzf <filename> ``` Example ```tar -xvzf hadoop-3.4.1.tar.gz``` You can scp to transfer the files across nodes.

+### Setting up passwordless access:
+1. Use this command to generate ssh key ```ssh-keygen -t rsa -N "" -f /home/hadoopuser/.ssh/id_rsa```
+2. Now copy all the public keys from all the nodes using the command ```cat .ssh/id_rsa.pub```
+3. Once all the public keys are copied, you need to add all these keys to all the machines/nodes authorized_keys files.
+You can use VIM or nano commandline editor or anyother way that you find suitable to add this information to the file.
+4. Now you need to test by performing ssh connection using the command ```ssh nodename``` Example '''ssh bigdata-datanode1``` from let's say bigdata-server.
+Make sure that all the nodes are reachable.
+5. You may need to modify the hosts file for dns name to ip translations if not available.

+### Network translation basics:
+You can edit the hosts file and add the IP and host names.
+Example Command to use ```sudo nano /etc/hosts``` or ```sudo vim /etc/hosts```.
+This is not recommended for production as mostly its expected to have better elaborte manner of handling dns translations.

+## Configuration

+### Setting up bash profile
-Configure bash profile - add this to the end and execute bash (Note: easy way to execute bash is to logg off and log on or reboot) export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64 export PATH=$JAVA_HOME/bin:$PATH export HADOOP_HOME=/home/ubuntu/hadoop-3.4.1 export PATH=$HADOOP_HOME/bin:$PATH export PATH=$JAVA_HOME/sbin:$PATH export PDSH_RCMD_TYPE=ssh
+Configure bash profile - add this to the end and execute bash (Note: easy way to execute bash is to logg off and log on or reboot) .
+Depending on the linux verion and flavour, this file can be .bashrc or .bash_profile or .profile file or anything else.
+You may need to find that out.
+Hint: - if you hit an empty file, you are most likely at a wrong place as this file have additional script content.

+export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
+export PATH=$JAVA_HOME/bin:$PATH
+export PATH=$JAVA_HOME/sbin:$PATH
+export HADOOP_HOME=/home/ubuntu/hadoop-3.4.1
+export PATH=$HADOOP_HOME/bin:$PATH
+export HADOOP_MAPPED_HOME=$HADOOP_HOME
+export HADOOP_COMMON_HOME=$HADOOP_HOME
+export HADOOP_HDFS_HOME=$HADOOP_HOME
+export YARN_HOME=$HADOOP_HOME
+export PDSH_RCMD_TYPE=ssh

+### Downloading Hadoop and some basic settings:
 download  hadoop - https://archive.apache.org/dist/hadoop/common/hadoop-3.4.1/hadoop-3.4.1.tar.gz
 Extract Hadoop - tar -xvzf hadoop-3.4.1.tar.gz